-Women make up almost half of the global workforce; however, only 28% of them represent the IT industry (according to a recent Gartner report).
+Women at work make up almost half of the global workforce; however, only 28% of them represent the IT industry (according to a recent Gartner report).

-A number of reasons have led to this shortfall: women are twice as likely to quit their tech jobs as compared to their male peers, IT is the second to last function when it comes to women representation, and, most importantly, recruiting process deters women as often unconscious bias prevails in interview and hiring steps and even job descriptions.
+A number of reasons have led to this shortfall: women are twice as likely to quit their tech jobs as compared to their male peers, IT is the second to last function when it comes to women representation, and, most importantly, recruiting process deters women as often unconscious bias prevails in all steps of the hiring process: interviews, even job descriptions.

-And while we have identified the shortfalls that lead to this unassuming gender representation gap, we’d be remiss if we don’t acknowledge the concern senior leaders and C-suite has expressed to this glaring issue.
+And while we have identified the shortfalls that lead to this unassuming gender recruitment gap, we’d be remiss if we didn’t acknowledge the concern senior leaders and C-suite has expressed about this glaring issue.
 They realize that a balanced workforce with equal representation has been linked to innovation; moreover, organizations with high or equal gender balance have been more profitable.

-Moreover, reports suggest that the overall satisfaction level of employees is low in organizations with less or poor women representation in technology.
-Many organizations have started tracking the number of women in the workforce, and setting targets for hiring and retention.
+Various studies about women at work suggest that the overall satisfaction level of employees is low in organizations with less or poor women representation in technology.
+Many organizations have started tracking the number of women in the workforce and setting targets for female recruitment and retention.

 So here are a few focus areas for you to consider while making efforts to hire more women in technology:

-Focus Area 1: How to Mitigate Gender Bias in Recruiting
+Focus Area 1: How to Mitigate Gender Bias in Female Recruitment

 IT recruitment usually follows a pattern.
 Most, if not all, organizations follow a particular method of sourcing, selection, and conversion, and that method often fails to attract women.

-Major issues that organizations face while recruiting women in IT:
+Major issues that organizations face during gender recruitment in IT: